 As someone who simply adores my grandmother, Mimi is my favorite character of the book.
 She is one of the main character’s grandmother who is sassy, independent, unconventional, and just plain fun!
 She also has a secret that she has been hiding for decades that is later revealed.

 I have read many other books by Sarah Morgan:

 but, out of all of them, this was the hardest.
 This was simply not a book that I could finish in one sitting.
 Hear me out, it does get easier to read as the plot develops but, for me it was hard because, both main characters also had complicated relationships with their respective mothers.
 In particular, they both had difficult and unstable childhoods due to their mothers’ addictions.
 I could relate to each of the main characters as this was something I had also experienced.
 This made reading the book difficult as it brought up a lot of things that I had spent a lot of time repressing.
 Which also made this book cathartic in that it helped me work through some of it rather than repressing it.
 (Ms. Morgan, you can bill me later for the therapy 😉 ).

 Therefore, if you are one who has also had to deal with a difficult childhood with a parent battling addiction, this book may be heavier than expected.
 However, I do still recommend it as it can also be healing.

 I would also recommend this book for readers who enjoy stories about friendship, traveling, and romance.
 I would recommend this book for adult readers as it does have foul language, heavy topics, and sexually suggestive scenarios.

-Please note: an electronic copy of this book was generously provided for free from the publisher via NetGalley, in exchange for an honest review.
+Please note: an electronic ARC of this book was generously provided by the publisher via NetGalley in exchange for an honest review (Thank you!).